Nirmal Munda: Munda agitation in Gangpur

 The Munda tribals of Dahijira village refused to pay rent and others supported them.
 The Mundas filed several petitions before the viceroy protesting the exorbitant taxes.
 In 1938, Nirmal Munda organised the tribals of the region to stop paying taxes.
-Inspired by Jaipal Singh, Nirmal Munda organized the tribals to stop paying taxes and demanded reduction of rent, He also demanded khuntkhatti rights and the abolition of bethi and begari.
+Inspired by Jaipal Singh, Nirmal Munda organised the tribals to stop paying taxes and demanded reduction of rent, He also demanded khuntkhatti rights and the abolition of bethi and begari.
 The agitation spread throughout Gangpur.

 The darbar (royal court) found it almost impossible to collect tax.
 Criminal cases were started and warrants were issued against some of the agitators.
 These coercive measures did not stop the movement, Nirmal Munda made covert meetings at secret locations with the agitators.
 The queen of Gangpur sought help of the political agent at Sambalpur to suppress the agitation by arresting Nirmal Munda.

 Amko Simko massacre

 It was given out that the queen had accepted the agitators demands and was going to declare good news at Simko village (where Nirmal Munda had a residence).
 On 25 April 1939, thousands of tribals had gathered at the Amko Simko field under the leadership of Nirmal Munda.
 The queen, along with political agent Lt.
 E. W. Marger and two platoons of troops appeared at the field with the sole intention to arrest Nirmal Munda on charges of holding seditious meetings and assaulting a village chawkidar.

 According to Fabianus Ekka - the queen asked, "Who is Nirmal Munda?"
-The crowd recognized the evil intention of the queen and introduced themselves as Nirmal Munda.
+The crowd recognised the evil intention of the queen and introduced themselves as Nirmal Munda.
 Soon, scuffles broke out and the crowd armed with lathis, axes and other crude weapons resisted the arrest of their leader.
 The police, finding the situation unfavorable, opened fire upon the crowd.
 This led to the death of 49 and injured many.
 The dead bodies were given a mass burial at Brahmanmaara.
 Some sources suggest that the number of deaths were higher.

 Nirmal Munda was arrested and sentenced to six years of imprisonment at Sundergarh and Sambalpur, but was only released from jail on 15 August 1947.
 With the arrest of Nirmal Munda, the agitation came to an end.